Best CLM Software for Mid-Market Companies (2026)

 Reasonable Pricing

 Mid-market budgets are real, but they are not unlimited.
-You should expect to spend between $6,000 and $50,000 per year depending on team size and feature needs.
-Anything above $50K/year is enterprise pricing that does not match mid-market reality.
+As a planning range, expect to spend between $6,000 and $50,000 per year depending on team size and feature needs.
+That is our own modelled planning range, based on the published prices above and Vendr's purchasing data for the custom-quoted platforms, not a quote.
+Above that, you are generally into enterprise-tier packages sized for larger organisations.

 Quick Implementation